 A hot wallet is stored online through platforms that offer a storage service (such as coinbase).
 It is massively encrypted.
 With a hot wallet, users have trust in the platform to store and secure their private and public keys.
 Because it is online, it means access can be gained easily to your cryptocurrency.

 A cold wallet is a preferred choice for people who want to have more control over their cryptocurrency because they offer a higher level of security from digital threats, as they are kept offline.
 They are less or not vulnerable to attacks from online hackers.

-There are two major types of cold wallets solutions.
-Paper and Hardware wallets.
+There are two major types of cold wallet solutions.
+Paper and hardware wallets.

 - A hardware wallet is a physical offline device.
-It is similar to a USB that stores your private keys and can be inserted into your computer when transaction is needed.
-It is harder to damage, but also needs to be stored in a secure location.
+It is similar to a USB that stores your private keys and can be inserted into your computer when a transaction is needed.
+It is harder to damage but also needs to be stored in a secure location.